Dr. Briley L. Lewis

 Picture

-After attending the 2019 ComSciCon flagship, I served on the 2020 Flagship Program Organizing Committee (and lead a workshop on using zines for science!) and am now organizing the inaugural ComSciCon Los Angeles chapter.
-More info on this effort coming soon!
+After attending the 2019 ComSciCon flagship, I served on the 2020 Flagship Program Organizing Committee (and lead a workshop on using zines for science!) and organized the inaugural ComSciCon Los Angeles chapter in 2021.

 Science Olympiad Coaching